Sea Level Rise

 According to Sivan (2001), “local sea-level curves reflect global eustatic changes, regional isostatic adjustments of the crust to changing ice and ocean volumes, and tectonically controlled crustal movements”.
 For this reason, we call them Relative SLR (RSLR), and it is obviously difficult to differentiate eustatic SLR from crustal movements of the earth as our measuring instruments are placed on the earth.
 A rough first approximation would be to consider that both water and earth crust are moving independently, so that the average of all measured sea level movements on the entire Mediterranean basin would reflect the eustatic SLR, while local deviations from this average would reflect the local crust movements (e.g., Crete).
 If this simple method is applied to Nic Flemming’s data base, including over 400 Mediterranean coastal sites inspected by him, we find an average eustatic SLR ranging between 0 and 1 m over the past 2000 years.
 This approach is theoretically incorrect as we know that when the sea level rises, water comes onto dry land which will subside due to the new load of water, depending on the underlying geology.
 Hence, water and land are not moving independently, and we need more complex modelling of the interactions between the two[3].
 It might then possibly be found that most, if not all, of the RSLR over the last 2000 years is due to crustal movements.

 Since the rise of human civilisations around 7 000 BP, eustatic SLR has been around 4 m.
 This value must obviously be combined with local crustal movements which may have reached several meters uplift (e.g. Phalasarna in western Crete) or subsidence (e.g. Alexandria, Apollonia Cyrenaica, Portus Iulius, Rome, and many others) and sometimes both (Pozzuoli near Naples).
 Note that eustatic SLR is a fairly continuous phenomenon that may be expressed in mm/year over specific period of time as in the table above.
 However, crustal movements may be much more hectic (e.g., during earthquakes) and can therefore not be expressed in mm/year.
 Hence, the Relative SLR should not be expressed in mm/year.
-This RSLR was estimated from the vertical position of coastal structures such as quay walls, quarries and fish tanks, of horizontal rims of biological material, of beachrock alignments, and of tidal notches.
+This RSLR was estimated from the vertical position of coastal structures such as quay-walls, quarries and fish tanks, of horizontal rims of biological material, of beachrock alignments, and of tidal notches.
 Fish tanks and biological rims are more accurate indicators of RSLR than port structures because of the uncertainty of the latter’s “functional height”.
 However, the precise dating of these indicators is often a problem.

 As an example, let’s take the area of Rome, over a period of 2 000 years, studied in detail by Goiran (2009)[4] based on an analysis of marine shells, and by Lambeck (2018)[5] based on an analysis of coastal fish tanks.
 The first concludes with a relative SLR of 0.8 m, and the latter with 1.22 m, hence both are quite close to 1.0 m.
 This relative SLR is thus composed of 0.5 m eustatic SLR + 0.5 m crustal subsidence.